California State University Admission Requirements

 Completion of general education courses prior to transfer is usually the most efficient path.
 You can complete a minimum of 39 semester units of CSU GE Breadth before transferring to a CSU.

 If you are pursuing a high-unit major such as engineering, some math-based fields, science, or other technical majors, you will need to work closely with a counselor to plan which classes you should take for upper-division transfer.
 CSU campuses do allow high-unit majors to take fewer general education courses before transfer.
 Ultimately you will need to meet the general education requirements in order to graduate from CSU.
-So if you enroll at CSU with few general education units, completion of your baccalaureate program may take longer than expected.
 Good planning with your counselor is essential if you enroll in a high-unit major.

 Good Standing Requirement